thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

     If you are using ROKS on IBM Cloud you can attach a log aggregation service running on IBM Cloud to your CP4BA cluster.

-    Find the Log Analysis service in the IBM Cloud catalogue and create an instance.
+    Find the Log Analysis service in the IBM Cloud catalog and create an instance.
 The lite service doesn't have any log retention so choose the 7 Day search option.
     ![oc console](./images/create-logging1.png)